As a meditation teacher who does both private and corporate meditation sessions, one question I often hear is, “How can meditation help with burnout?”

 It’s also worth knowing the different types of burnout.
 There are three: Frenetic burnout, under-challenged burnout, and worn-out burnout.

 Frenetic Burnout: This is typically experienced by those who are too heavily tasked in their jobs and very committed to their careers and who identify as excessively hard working.
 Such people often fail to set work/life boundaries and therefore regularly work overtime, to their detriment.
 The best form of meditation for this would be Analytical Meditation, a method in which we become aware of our habitual thoughts, and change them.
-For instance, if you regularly experience the thought “I need to work more”, you can challenge it by asking a) Do I really need to work more, and b) What might a better approach be?
+For instance, if we regularly experience the thought “I need to work more”, we can challenge it by asking a) Do I really need to work more, and b) What might a better approach be?

 Under-challenged Burnout: Individuals experiencing this subtype of burnout have lost interest in their work.
 They often feel that their jobs are monotonous and boring, and they feel unacknowledged.
 The best form of meditation for this would be straight-up introspection, investigating why we have lost interest in our jobs and looking inside to see if we need to make a change.